Cienciascomp/neurocloud-eeg-analysis/README.md

 The file index.py launches the application.

 The ordinary person may not understand what the file "callbacks.py" stands for.
 As a short description, it incorporates ways of communicating the frontend and the backend of the application.
+Callbacks are a feature from Dash.

 The folder "assets" contains the images used on the application.